-This past fall, a hurricane knocked down a few large trees in our yard, therefore I wanted to “save” some of the wood for a DIY hanging planter.
+This past fall, a hurricane knocked down a few large trees in our yard.
+Therefore I wanted to “save” some of the wood for a DIY hanging planter.

 I have joined some amazing bloggers today for an Upcycle DIY Challenge.
 For my upcycle project, I decided our fallen tree would provide the perfect upcycle.